 with the mass fraction of hydrogen and helium $Y_\mathrm{H} = 0.75$ and $Y_\mathrm{He} = 0.25$ respectively, as well as their ionization fractions $X_{\mathrm{e},\mathrm{H}}(z)$ and $X_{\mathrm{e},\mathrm{He}}(z)$.
 Since both hydrogen and helium are both fully ionised for $z\lsim 3$ \citep{meiksin_physics_2009,becker_detection_2011} we set $X_{\mathrm{e},\mathrm{H}} =X_{\mathrm{e},\mathrm{He}} = 1$.
 It should be noted that for the survey settings considered here, the majority of the signal arises from $z<3$, so the last assumption is indeed well justified.
 The fraction of baryons in the IGM, $f_\mathrm{IGM}(z)$, has a slight redshift dependence \citep{shull_baryon_2012}, with $10\%\; (20\%)$ locked up in galaxies at $z \gsim 1.5 \; (\lsim 0.4)$.
 Rewriting \cref{eq:dispersion_measure_general} leaves us with the following expression:

 with the amplitude

 A very intriguing aspect of FRBs is that the cosmological contribution is typically larger than the contribution from the host or the Milky Way.
-This is in large contrast to cosmic shear, where the ellipticity imprinted by gravitational lensing is a percent effect of the intrinsic ellipticity.
-Therefore, far fewer FRBs are required for a significant detection of DM correlations compared the number of galaxies in weak lensing studies.
+This is in significant contrast to cosmic shear, where the ellipticity imprinted by gravitational lensing is a small perturbation of the intrinsic ellipticity.
+Therefore, far fewer FRBs are required to detect DM correlations with a high significance than the number of galaxies in weak lensing studies.
 Following \citep{reischke_probing_2021}, we rewrite the LSS contribution to the DM as a background contribution and a perturbation:

 where $\mathcal{D}(\hat{\boldsymbol{x}},z)$ is the effective DM induced by the fluctuations in the LSS.
-In full analogy to cosmic shear, we assume a source-redshift distribution $n_\mathrm{FRB}(z)$.
-To be accurate, one is using a source-DM distribution, which in turn is converted to $n_\mathrm{FRB}(z(\mathrm{DM}))$.
-This procedure was discussed in \citep{reischke_probing_2021} and \citep{james_z--dm_2021}.
-Note that we do not make use of the fraction of FRBs that will most likely have an identified host with redshift estimates, which additionally improves the expected constraints.
-By rearranging integration limits one finds
+In complete analogy to cosmic shear, we assume a source-redshift distribution $n_\mathrm{FRB}(z)$. \reviewnew{As default, we will assume that the redshifts of the FRBs are known and come back to this issue in \Cref{app:redshifts}.} By rearranging integration limits, one finds

 with the averaged weighting function

 and $W(\chi)$ being defined via \cref{eq:dispersion_measure_specific}:

 In complete analogy to cosmic shear, the angular power spectrum for the DM fluctuations $\mathcal{D}$ is given by: